How to Spend a Long Weekend in Boise: 3 Day Summer Itinerary

 This gem is the perfect way to grab a casual meal and end your time in Boise.

-I really enjoyed my time in Boise and I think it’s an underrated city that should be on your bucket list!
+I hope this helps you when planning a trip to Boise!
+I really enjoyed my time there and think it’s an underrated city that should be on your USA bucket list!
 The city is very active, downtown is walkable and there are many gems to discover.

 Thanks for Reading!